 Calling all adventurers seeking to see the real Alaska: The best highway is on the water!
 In fact, the only highway to most of lower Alaska’s villages is by sea.
-Each Friday, year-round, the Alaska Ferry (officially called the Alaska Marine Highway System) departs from Bellingham, WA to access America’s remote north through the awe-inspiring Inside Passage.
+Each Friday, the Alaska Ferry (officially called the Alaska Marine Highway System) departs from Bellingham, WA to access America’s remote north through the awe-inspiring Inside Passage.
 This is how the locals travel, and visitors seeking an authentic experience are welcome to share the ride.

 The Kennicott, the Columbia and the Malaspina are three of the system’s 11 ferries that generally make the voyage to and from the Bellingham Cruise Terminal to¬†Ketchican and Dutch Harbor.
 Additional departures on some Saturdays are also offered during the summer months.

 While touring the vessel, we learned that the Kennicott was named for an Alaskan glacier, as are all AMH ferries.
 The ship carries vehicles and up to 499 passengers.
 Although it is large, it is much smaller than today’s “cruise ships” which generally carry 2,000 to 3,000 passengers.
 The ferry is big enough to comfortably navigate the waters, yet small enough to pass through the most scenic and direct routes.

 Accommodations on board include 100 cabins and roomettes.
 Cabins are clean and comfortable, but not lavish.
 Cabin choices include the 4-berth with a private head (restroom), the 2-berth with communal restrooms, or the roomette, which is a very cozy, yet private spot resembling a camper with a table that converts into a bed.